 Individual needs are highlighted to all staff through the sharing of the SEN Inventory.
 Each student on the SEN Inventory has a SEND alert on School Base (the school's MIS) and a Learning Passport.
 The Learning Passports are created with an emphasis on pupil voice and can include input from parents.
 The key areas included on the Learning Passports are:

-- A description of the pupil's SEND

-- What the pupil enjoys in lessons

-- What the pupil finds difficult in lessons

-- Strategies staff can use to support pupils in lessons
+- A description of the pupil's SEND, pastoral needs and/or medical needs - Strengths in the pupil's learningWhat the pupil finds difficult in lessons - Strategies staff can use to support pupils in lessons